Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- processing
 	55. Make upload link and download as a general function -- processing
+	56. Bug:Edit button not hide in Manual page
+		-- processing

 ---
 	## 2023.09.06		version 0.3.0 -- Manual-build